 World Self Medication Industry. (n.d.)
 The story of self-care and self medication: 40 years of progress, 1970-2010.
 Retrieved from

 Lorde, A. (1988/2017).
 A burst of light: And other essays.
 Long Island, NY: Ixia Press.

 Center for Nonviolent Communication (2005).
 Feelings inventory.
 Retrieved from

-Legal disclaimer: I am a mental health professional, supervised by Louis Laves-Webb, LCSW, LPC-S, and licensed to practice in the state of Texas.
+Legal disclaimer: I am a mental health professional licensed to practice in the state of Texas.
 Reading my blog does not create a therapist-client relationship between us.
 My blog is designed for informational purposes only, and is not intended as a substitute for professional care.
 The contents of my blog should not be used to diagnose or treat illness of any kind, and before you rely on any information presented here you should consult with a trusted healthcare professional.
 If you are currently experiencing a mental health emergency please call 911 or the National Suicide Prevention Hotline at 1-800-273-8255.